Registrations Required for Government Funding

 Browser Compatibility

-Before you can apply to the government for funding to start your business, including SBIR/STTR grants, you must complete several additional registrations beyond establishing your business as a legal entity.
+Before you can apply for government funding to start your business, including SBIR/STTR grants, you must complete several additional registrations beyond establishing your business as a legal entity.

 - System for Award Management (SAM) – Registration is required to do business with the government through SAM.gov, including getting a federal grant.
-It can take 2 to 6 weeks and must be renewed annually.
+It can take two to six weeks to process and must be renewed annually.

-- Grants.gov – Register to access and apply for federal funding.
-UEI and SAM registrations are required.
-Registration takes several days to 5 weeks for organizations and 2 days for individuals.
+- Grants.gov – Registration is needed to access and apply for federal funding.
+You will need to have completed your SAM and UEI registrations.
+This registration takes several days to five weeks to process for organizations and two days for individuals.

-- Electronic Research Administration (eRA) Commons – eRA is the NIH online research administration used to submit grants and grant reviews.
-Start registration at least 6 weeks before grant submission.
-Registration with login.gov also required.
+- Electronic Research Administration (eRA) Commons – eRA is the NIH’s online research administration website used to submit and review grants.
+Start registration at least six weeks before grant submission.
+Registration with login.gov is also required.

-- Small Business Administration (SBA) Company Registry – Provides access to SBIR.gov.
-Registration takes only one business day.
-UEI and email plus EIN are required.
+- Small Business Administration (SBA) Company Registry – Registration is needed to log in with SBIR.gov and takes only one business day.
+Your UEI, email, and EIN are required.
 Apply before submitting a grant application.